arc06e/ASP.NET-MVC-App-with-EF6/README.md

   ## Description
   Welcome to my personal media database!
 I have built this ASP.NET MVC app with Entity Framework 6.
 I started this project so I could gain a deeper understanding of MVC design patterns and learn how to interact with databases through Entity Framework.
+As a frequent patron and deep admirer of public libraries, I thought it would be great to design this project so that I could chart all of my current and past library acquisitions and many ways they relate to one another.

   ## Current Features
   * Seed Method which populates new database with a sample set of data to demonstrate app's key features